-Many families today are working hard to support children who are struggling emotionally, behaviourally or developmentally.
-Parents often receive excellent guidance from teachers, friends and therapists, but translating those recommendations into everyday life at home can feel overwhelming.
+Many families today are working hard to support children who are struggling emotionally, behaviourally, or developmentally.
+This includes a growing number of children with neurodiverse profiles — such as ADHD, autism, and twice-exceptional (2e) learners — whose needs may not always fit conventional approaches.
+Parents often receive excellent guidance from teachers, friends, and therapists, but translating those recommendations into everyday life at home can feel overwhelming.

 Jennifer works directly with families to bridge that gap.
-Drawing on more than 26 years of experience supporting families around the world, she helps parents understand their child’s needs and build practical routines, communication systems and family environments that work better for everyone.
+Drawing on more than 26 years of experience supporting families around the world, she helps parents understand their child’s unique profile — whether neurotypical or neurodivergent — and build practical routines, communication systems, and family environments that work better for everyone.

 Practical Help Is At Hand